Sir Joseph Robinson, 1st Baronet: Honour scandal

-During the Parliament debate that followed, Lord Curzon came to also question Sir Joseph's baronetcy of 1908, remarking that it had been granted for services rendered while chairman of a bank that was no longer in existence at the time.
+During the Parliament debate that followed, Lord Curzon came to also question Robinson's baronetcy of 1908, remarking that it had been granted for services rendered while chairman of a bank that was no longer in existence at the time.
 In June 1922 under public pressure, the government forced Robinson to reject the honour.
-Chief Whip F.E Guest went in person to find Sir Joseph Robinson at the Savoy Hotel to ask him to withdraw from the Peerage list, even thought his name had already been published.
+Chief Whip F.E Guest went in person to find Robinson at the Savoy Hotel to ask him to withdraw from the Peerage list, even though his name had already been published.

 The scandal surrounding the issue tarnished the Coalition government's image, and was somewhat responsible for the Conservatives detachment of Lloyd George's Liberals from the party, later in 1922.
 The general scandal of sale of peerages led to the Honours (Prevention of Abuses) Act 1925.

 Later life and death

-Sir Joseph Robinson died at his home, Hawbhornden, Wynberg, Cape Colony, on 30 October 1929, at the age of 90.
+Joseph Robinson died at his home, Hawthorndon House, Wynberg, Cape Colony, on 30 October 1929, at the age of 89.